zentech/ubuntu-package-installer/README.md

 # ubuntu-package-installer
-# this script automate the process of installing applicaiton in ubuntu system.
+# this script will automatically insall all packages listed int the applist.txt file
+# the usage of the utility is:
+# ./installing_apps.sh applist.txt
+# enjoy